A Virtual Reality Framework for Human-Robot Collaboration in Cloth Folding: Experiments

-\textbf{Augmentations on skeletons:} from \cite{MVGRL}, we apply \textit{diffusion}, which augments the adjacency matrix of the skeleton graph with additional edges.
+Since in contrastive learning the composition of data augmentations plays a critical role in increasing the performance of the extracted representation, we provide details on the types of augmentations used both for images and skeleton representations.
+From \cite{chen2020simple}, for original-RGB we apply \textit{random-resize-crop}, \textit{color-jitter}, \textit{Random horizontal flip} and \textit{random grayscale} augmentations.
+From \cite{MVGRL}, we apply \textit{diffusion}, which augments the adjacency matrix of the skeleton graph with additional edges.
 We also employ \textit{Horizontal Flip} and \textit{Vertical Flip}, which mirror the graph respectively on the horizontal and vertical axis.
 We experimented also with adding noise but found that it decreases performance, which is also pointed out in \cite{MVGRL}.

-The aforementioned augmentations are the ones used in the performance comparison between representations obtained with SimCLR (original RGB, binary) and representations obtained with MVGRL (skeletons), reported in Table~\ref{tab:classification_results}.
 To make the comparison as fair as possible, we present and evaluate the results from the best-performing augmentations and the best-performing evaluation protocols from both types of representations, which in our case is the KNN evaluation protocol for SimCLR \cite{chen2020simple} and the linear evaluation protocol for MVGRL \cite{MVGRL}.
 In this experiment, the batch size is set to $64$, and both models are trained for $1000$ epochs.
 Both models are trained with the loss functions used in the original papers (NT-Xent loss \cite{chen2020simple} for SimCLR and Jensen-Shannon divergence (JSD) for MVGRL \cite{MVGRL}.
+For comparison, a random classifier is also implemented as a baseline model, which randomly assigns class labels to instances in the test set without any training.
+We report the Top 1 and Top 5 accuracies of all the models in Table~\ref{tab:classification_results}.

-The best results are achieved by SimCLR on binary images.
-While classification rates decrease for skeleton representations, the results are comparable to original RGB images and considerably better than random.
-This suggests that, while for classification tasks binary images are preferable, skeleton representations of different garments are as different as original RGB images, suggesting that folding plans are likely to be reproducible also on other garments not evaluated in the automatic folding experiment.
-Moreover, these results open the possibility of integrating a classification framework based on binary images in future work, which are extracted before skeletons in the processing steps, for example to propose some default folding plan based on the class of garment.
+The classification results for skeleton representations are comparable to original RGB images and considerably better than random.
+This suggests that skeleton representations of different garments are as different as original RGB images, suggesting that folding plans are likely to be reproducible also on other garments not evaluated in the automatic folding experiment.
+Moreover, these insights open the possibility of integrating a classification framework based on images or skeletons in future work, for example, to propose some default folding plan based on the class of garment.